 Who Owns the Risk?
 Allocating Measurement Errors in Tenders

-Traditional Risk Allocation Models in Construction
+Traditional Models for Risk Allocation in Tenders

 A Simple Example